Deen Castronovo: Other projects

 Castronovo's first big gig came at the age of 16 with a band called The Enemy, who opened up for bands like Blue Öyster Cult and Foghat.
 He has played in Cacophony, Dr. Mastermind, Planet Us (a short-lived supergroup with Sammy Hagar, Michael Anthony, Joe Satriani and Neal Schon), Social Distortion, and GZR (formed by Black Sabbath bassist Geezer Butler), as well as in backing bands for Vasco Rossi, Paul Rodgers, and Matthew Ward.

 He also played on the song "Smoke of the Revolution" on the Neal Schon solo album Late Nite (1989).

 After working with Paul Rodgers, he began doing session work with Steve Vai, with whom he made two albums.
 Steve later called for him to audition for Ozzy Osbourne, which resulted in him recording Ozzmosis and doing a South American Tour with Ozzy.
 After Ozzy, he began doing session work for producer Michael Beinhorn, recording with Social Distortion, Geezer Butler's solo project and Hole.

 He has released an instructional video entitled "High Performance Drumming" in 1991, and has been involved with the Boys & Girls Club of Salem.

 In 2019, he toured with guitarist Neal Schon on the "Journey Through Time" tour, which features former members of Journey performing songs from the band's entire discography (including some no longer performed by the official Journey).
 He acted as the drummer and shares lead vocal duties with keyboardist Gregg Rolie.

 Personal life

-Castronovo was arrested on June 14, 2015 and charged with fourth-degree assault and menacing after police say he physically injured a woman.
+Castronovo was arrested on June 14, 2015, and charged with fourth-degree assault and menacing after police say he physically injured a woman.
 As a result, he was dropped immediately from upcoming Journey performances and ultimately replaced by Omar Hakim on the band's 2015 tour.
 On June 29, 2015, Castronovo was indicted by a Marion County grand jury on felony charges of rape, assault, sexual abuse, unlawful use of a dangerous weapon, and contempt of court (violation of terms of bail after the June 14 arrest).
-In a plea bargain, Castronovo pleaded guilty to five domestic violence misdemeanor charges and received a suspended sentence of four years of probation.
+With nine of the original charges dismissed, Castronovo pleaded guilty to six charges and received a suspended sentence and four years of probation.
+Castronovo has since recovered from addiction and states he is sober.
+He said in 2023, "I'm doing great, clean and sober, working hard, doing what I need to do – and I put God first, family second.
+My job is third, where before it was all the other way around."